SmithyAT/UltiTuner/README.md

 - `leveling` - Enable or disable the active leveling behavior
 - `safetotouch` - Change the safeToTouch temperature
 - `cooldown` - Enable or disable the post-print cool-down stage
-- `clearabort` - Clear the waiting state after aborting a print job
+- `clearbed` - Clear the print bed state
 - `sshserver`- Enable or disable the ssh daemon on the printer
 - `restart` - Restart the griffin printer service
 - `reboot` - Reboot the printer